CornerstonePres/cornerstone-pres/_groups/sunday-morning-small-group.md

 ---
 title: Sunday Morning Small Group
 ---
-**COVID-19 RESPONSE:** we are meeting using ZOOM. contact Pastor Jen for more information at pastor@cornerstonepres.net
+**COVID-19 RESPONSE:** we are meeting in-person the week of August 30th and using ZOOM for those who prefer to.
+You may contact Pastor Jen for more information at pastor@cornerstonepres.net or the church administrator at admin@cornerstonepres.net for link information.

 **Every Sunday**\
 **9:00 AM**, Before Service

+**This Week's Topic:** *1 John 5:6-21 "The Heart of Prayer"*

 **CONTACT: Cornerstone Presbyterian Church**\
 [(360) 754-7749](tel:360-754-7749)\